The Moon’s A Balloon

 Sheridan Morley, 1985

 The first in-depth David Niven biography, written by the son of actor Robert Morley.
 It features interviews with David’s sons, and importantly with people who had passed away by the time of the next biography – including Hjördis.
-In the introduction the book describes the marriage as “often extremely unhappy”, but does not discuss it beyond the temporary break in 1959.
+In its introduction the book describes the marriage as “often extremely unhappy”, but doesn’t really discuss it beyond the temporary break in 1959.
 Which is fair enough.

 Morley, who knew David Niven socially, later said: “David did have some less than admirable qualities.
 He was an opportunist and he sought out stars as friends.
 But if those are a man’s worst qualities, he isn’t really a very bad man.”

 Hjördis’ input was limited, and she did not demand any say in the book’s contents.
-In 1991, Sheridan Morley reported her reaction to its appearance on the shelves as “a thunderous silence.”
+However, Sheridan Morley reported her reaction to its publication as “a thunderous silence.”
+(She was reportedly furious about a sentence claiming that David had semi-regular girlfriends in London and New York.)

 David Niven – Endearing Rascal